-NI technology powers student robotics competitions that make engineering as cool for kids as sports are today while teaching core engineering concepts, problem-solving skills, and leadership principles.
+NI technology powers student robotics competitions that make engineering cool for kids while teaching core engineering concepts, problem-solving skills, and leadership principles.

 NI employees engage students in the classroom and inspire the next generation of scientists and engineers by teaching fundamental concepts in a relevant and interactive way.